 The Project will be designed such that federally listed species will not be significantly impacted.
 Solar projects typically impose only minimal impacts on wildlife species.
-North Sun LLC evaluated the Project's potential to impact federally protected species.
-The assessment performed by Kimley-Horn identified four species of plants and animals that may be present within the project area: Myotis sodalist (Indiana Bat), Perimyotis subflavus (Tricolored Bat), Grus americana (Whooping Crane), and Danaus plexippus (Monarch Butterfly).
+Oil Sun LLC evaluated the Project's potential to impact federally protected species.
+The assessment performed by Kimley-Horn identified five species of plants and animals that may be present within the project area: Myotis sodalist (Indiana Bat), Myotis septentrionalis (Northern Long-eared Bat), Perimyotis subflavus (Tricolored Bat), Grus americana (Whooping Crane), and Danaus plexippus (Monarch Butterfly).
 Please see Exhibit G for more information on mitigation efforts and details of each species.
 Prior to construction, consultation with the USFWS will occur to confirm a "No Effect" determination for these species.